uog-rcaas/hpc-workshop/PRACTICAL.md

 ![System-Overview](img/system-overview.png "System Overview")

 ## Connecting
+To connect to the system you have to be connected to eduroam or VPN.

 Go ahead and open your terminal, then log in to the cluster.
 Replace `<yourUsername>` with the username on your credential sheet supplied by the instructors.

 ```